 - Know when Redshift is not available for writing?

-- Find the resources to update Redshift schema in response to new data requests?
+- Find the resources to update the Redshift schema in response to new data requests.

 Opting for Hevo cuts out all these questions.
-You will have fast and reliable access to analysis-ready data and you can focus your attention to finding meaningful insights.
+You will have fast and reliable access to analysis-ready data and you can focus your attention on finding meaningful insights.